huggingface/diffusers/examples/community/README.md

 ![diffusers_euler](https://huggingface.co/datasets/patrickvonplaten/images/resolve/main/k_diffusion/astronaut_euler_k_diffusion.png)

 ### Checkpoint Merger Pipeline
 Based on the AUTOMATIC1111/webui for checkpoint merging.
-This is a custom pipeline that merges upto 3 pretrained model checkpoints as long as they are in the HuggingFace model_index.json format.
+This is a custom pipeline that merges up to 3 pretrained model checkpoints as long as they are in the HuggingFace model_index.json format.

 The checkpoint merging is currently memory intensive as it modifies the weights of a DiffusionPipeline object in place.
 Expect atleast 13GB RAM Usage on Kaggle GPU kernels and on colab you might run out of the 12GB memory even while merging two checkpoints.